eniac/mu2sls/README.md

 - Do not go through Beldi everytime for all object
 - Sharing the runtime for state (see more in Photon paper)

+### Dataflow Analysis

+__TODO:__ We need to decide whether we want to perform some form of dataflow analysis on the code, or whether we want to avoid it.
+This is not straightforward to answer.
+Dataflow analyses can be complex and imprecise in dynamic languages like Python.

+## Handling data objects (object fields)

+Our compiler takes a service handler that has data fields, and then it transforms this object to an object where the accesses to these fields can happen safely in a serverless setting.

+ - For the static objects (like the thrift client) the only thing that needs to be done is to initialize them so there are no issues.

+ - However, for the persistent objects we start having correctness issues.
+   + First of all, there is concurrency, where we lose atomicity over accesses.
+This is bad for primitives, e.g., incrementing a counter, but even worse for collections, where method calls perform the updates.
+One way to address that would be to ask from the user to add begin/end tx in their code, and delegate finding these begin/end  to other frameworks and techniques, such as Blazes.
+   + Even if we address this, then we need to somehow make this efficient, since we cannot access Beldi everytime we need to load.

+Also, storing collections in Beldi might require rethinking of its mechanisms to be efficient.
+We don't want to serialize a whole object and deserialize it.

 ## Related Work <a name="related-work"></a>